Osintedx/CodeX-API/README.md

 Copyright (C) 2022 Codex Barcode

-This license grants the user a non-exclusive, non-transferable license to use and modify the Codex Barcode ChatGPT software for personal and commercial purposes.
+This license grants the user a non-exclusive, non-transferable license to use and modify the Codex API ChatGPT software for personal and commercial purposes.

 Any user of the software must agree to the terms listed below: